*Please contact our office at 517-535-9555 or firstname.lastname@example.org if you would like a copy of one of our reports/publications.

 Planning Policies and Regulations that can reduce the Practice of Private Property Abandonment in the United States, Spring 2014

 Many communities in the U.S. have suffered population loss and decline for several decades.
 This population loss and economic decline has resulted in widespread residential, industrial, and commercial abandonment.
 The pattern of abandonment that we see in many communities we contend is in a large part due to current land ownership policies that allow landowners to literally “walk away” from their privately held parcels and burden the public sector with the cost of blight removal.
 This flood of abandonment and subsequent blight has left communities with a large number of vacant properties and limited public resources to rehabilitate or commission deconstruction.
 This paper examines the feasibility of adopting public planning regulations that would require private sector entities to secure financial instruments (ie. insurance and guarantee bonds) on newly constructed commercial and industrial structures.
-These regulations have the potential to correct the inherent inequality and imbalance the current system of private property abandonment on the general public, by placing the cost of deconstruction on the owners/customers of a specific product or service.
+These regulations have the potential to correct the inherent inequality and imbalance the current system of private property abandonment on the general public, placing the cost of deconstruction on the owners/customers of a specific product or service.
 The research paper identifies current practices that use a system of financial assurance to ensure funding for deconstruction, their enabling legislation, their methods of operation, and concludes with policy recommendations that may be adopted to transform the current pattern of private property abandonment.

-By Rex LaMore, Michelle LeBlanc
+Rex LaMore, Michelle LeBlanc

 Michigan's economic recovery will be closely related to our central cities' ability to overcome continuing social and economic challenges.
 To support local and state policy development for cities, the Michigan State University Center for Community and Economic Development, in partnership with the MSU Land Policy Institute's MI-HELP consortium, connected Michigan's core city mayors and legislative leaders with its finest urban scholars to address the critical urban policy issues facing our State.
-In 2007, policy research was commissioned on priority topics identified by the Urban Core Mayors.
+In 2007, policy research was commissioned on priority topics identified the Urban Core Mayors.

-by David Arsen, Thomas David, Kiran Cunningham, Hannah McKinney Nina David, Elsie Harper-Anderson, Elisabeth Gerber, Mark I. Wilson, Kenneth E. Corey, Roger Hamlin, Ric Hula, Bianca Cobarzan, Cynthia Jackson-Elmoore, and Cristina Leuca
+David Arsen, Thomas David, Kiran Cunningham, Hannah McKinney Nina David, Elsie Harper-Anderson, Elisabeth Gerber, Mark I. Wilson, Kenneth E. Corey, Roger Hamlin, Ric Hula, Bianca Cobarzan, Cynthia Jackson-Elmoore, and Cristina Leuca

 Brief Number One: Building Opportunity in Low-Wealth Communities: State Policies to Fund School Capital Facilities, Fall 2008